Meet Christina Pumariega

 Your play demonstrates how small things can lead up to big things like war.
 What are the small things that we say or do on a daily basis that can lead to kindness?

 I’ve always been interested in the veils that we are born into or are kind of thrust upon us from our formative years into our adulthood.
-I grew up in the Bible Belt which really affected my way of thinking.
-My dad is Cuban and my mom is Italian-American, so our house was very direct as I imagine many households were.
-However, there have been some behavioral shifts.
-I see more and more little intimacy thresholds or points of connection such as looking someone in the eye.
-A person may not say anything to the person in front of them, but looking at that person is a kind of connection with them, no?
+I grew up in the Bible Belt, but my dad is Cuban and my mom is Italian-American, so our house was communicatively and culturally very direct, unlike our immediate environment.
+We were an anomaly.

-The perfect place for me growing up was when my mom – exhausted by me – sent me to spend weeks at a time with my great aunt and uncle.
-My great uncle took me everywhere with him – the fairway or the grocery store – and he always connected with someone.
+The perfect lesson in this for me was when my mom – exhausted by me – sent me to spend weeks at a time with my great aunt and uncle in New York City.
+My great uncle took me everywhere with him – to the Fairway to go grocery shopping – and he always connected with someone.
 No one was a stranger.
 He made a point to recognize their humanity.
-Today, we have many more distractions, yet there’s an opportunity to connect when you encounter another person, even virtually.
+Today, we have many more distractions, yet there’s always an opportunity to connect when you encounter another person, even virtually.

 What’s it like to act in a play you have written?
 How much do you defer to the director?

 It is a dance, a true dance.
-I look forward to working with a director I have no acting history with.
 The previous director I worked with knew me as an actor.
-She would give me direction knowing that I could absorb it as an actor, put it in my toolbox, then return to it as a playwright and say, “You know, I want to examine this line” or “We can cut that” – change that goes back and forth.
+She would give me direction knowing that I could absorb it as an actor, then return to it as a playwright and say, “You know, I want to examine this line” or “We can cut that” – change that goes back and forth.

-As an actor, I definitely feel like there’s always somewhere to improve, but as a playwright, I get into the language and am able to understand it on a poetic level.
-For example, is the character speaking as monosyllabically as possible by way of the region she or he grew up in?
+As an actor-playwright, I can enter the language practically and am able to understand it on a poetic level.
+Is the character speaking as monosyllabically as possible by way of the region she or he grew up in?
 Is the character in a psychological place that feels untethered in the right way?
 I always find my way into story by way of character.
-I used to think the story was about cracking open a mystery, but D.H.
-Lawrence said, “Oh, no, it’s the people.
-What are the people doing?”
-It’s comforting in that way because that’s how we live and move in the world.
+I used to think the story was about cracking open a plot mystery, but even D.H.
+Lawrence confirms that’s no, it’s about the people.
+What are the people doing?
+And how do they do it?

 Why do you believe that the audience is the last character in communal storytelling?

-I’ve been in so many great plays and some shitty plays, and everything in between, but your story is only worthwhile if an audience is engaged and awake.
-The first time I worked in theater was by way of a mobile unit like Joe Papp’s, which was the rock of what Shakespeare in the Park was built on.
+I’ve been in many great plays and not-great plays, and everything in between, but your story is only worthwhile if an audience remains engaged and awake.
+The first time I truly internalized this as a storyteller was acting for the Public Theater by way of the Mobile Unit—truly the bedrock of Joe Papp’s Shakespeare in the Park.
 We went to the boroughs and brought Shakespeare to the people.
 We did our play in halfway houses, women’s shelters, and maximum and minimum-security prisons.

-All the snacks in one shelter for the unhoused were in plastic bags of chips.
-Everyone was opening them at the same time because the important thing was the chips.
-We were the ornamentation for their entertainment for the evening, which was to work with the chips.
+One day in a shelter for unhoused people, snacks were distributed during our play—dozens and dozens of noisy bags of chips.
+Everyone opened them at the same time and the focus of the room totally shifted: the dramatic event was the chips!
+We became obsolete, mere ornamentation.
+We had to work with the chips.
 It was an incredible lesson.
-In a live performance like that, you have to ask, “How are you going to be relevant in this moment to these people?
-Are you going to be more relevant than the chips?
+In a live performance like that, you have to ask, “How are you going to be relevant in this moment?
+Can you be more relevant than the chips?
 What does that do to your moment-to-moment preparation curated by a fancy director in a fancy theater?
 Was the audience going to talk back?
 Fall asleep?
 My goal is always to pick a good fight with a listener/viewer and give them a reason to care at all.

 How do you balance following established theatrical practices with pushing and/or breaking theatrical boundaries?

 If you had asked me that 10 years ago before I started writing, I probably would have been influenced by what I had seen on stage and what I had read.
 But now I feel like learning comes from real life.
-I think less about the structure and standing on the shoulders of the Romans and Egyptians and more about what I’m privileged enough to experience every day.
+I think less about theatrical giants and more about what I’m privileged enough to experience every day.
 My subjectivity disappoints and surprises me.
-If I feel really strongly about something it becomes its own Alice in Wonderland rabbit hole for me.
+If I feel really strongly about something it becomes its own rabbit hole.
 I ask myself, why do I feel so strongly about this or what am I missing here?
-For me to go there is to question the worthiness of a story being told at all.
-Is my perspective the one worth exploring or am I missing seven other perspectives – the established theatrical forms – that I am refusing to listen to?
-I also pay attention to the points of view within those forms.
-I do think we’re probably all telling the same 30 stories.
-I do my part to crack that open and make them more relevant to the world.
+To question the worthiness of a story being told at all.
+Is my perspective the one worth exploring or am I missing seven other perspectives that I am refusing to listen to?
+Can I get out of my own way to learn them?

 This interview has been edited for brevity and clarity.